chutsu/chutsu.github.com/blog/121228-Godelization.md

 natural number.

-**Godelization** is a method for mapping many natural numbers into a single natural number, devised by Kurt Gödel.
+**Godelization** is a method for mapping many natural numbers into a single natural number, devised by Kurt Godel.
 We will skip how the mapping is performed because it is not within our scope, but what is interesting is the fact _it can be done_ is extremely important.
 While we can use a one to one mapping to distinguish two separate events, a more interesting question is: